-The Honoré Mercier Bridge rehabilitation project is approximately one year beyond plan as such, a portion of the federal project funding in place for the prior year \$17.6 million, has been requested to be reallocated to upcoming quarters to reflect the current project phasing.
+The Honoré Mercier Bridge rehabilitation project is approximately one year beyond plan as such, a portion of the federal project funding in place for the prior year \$17.6 million, has been approved to be reallocated to upcoming quarters to reflect the current project phasing.
+Additional reprofiling requests to reflect the 12-month project delay will be assessed in the next quarter.